 Heady Stuff Indeed

 Long before Jesus was on earth, King David sang of God’s pleasures.
-In one of his ancient Hebrew songs (Psalm 36:7-8), he extolled the virtues of God, referring to a surprising resource God shares with those who “put their trust under the shadow of thy wings”.
+In one of his ancient Hebrew songs (Psalm 36:7-8), he extolled the virtues of God, referring to a resource God shares with those who “put their trust under the shadow of thy wings”.
 King David portrayed it this way, “…and thou shalt make them drink of the river of thy pleasures”.

 “… the river of thy pleasures”